kbrtny/marsMission/README.md

 # marsMission
 simple video playback and game controller for the Mission to Mars game at San Diego Maker Faire 2018.

+The I2C library is from: https://gist.github.com/DenisFromHR/cc863375a6e19dce359d

-All you should need to do is clone this on a fresh Rasbian image (to a mars folder) Then run raspi-config and enable i2c
+All you should need to do is clone this on a fresh Rasbian image Then run raspi-config and enable i2c
 Then run: chmod +x install.sh
 and: chmod +x marsvideo.py